AdaCore/gnatcoverage/testsuite/Qualif/Introduction/content.rst

 Organization Guidelines
 =======================

-Beyond this introduction and the Operational Environment description, most of the document describes the Tool Operational Requirements and the associated Testcases along the following guidelines:
+Beyond this introduction and the :ref:`operational-conditions` description, most of the document describes the Tool Operational Requirements and the associated Testcases along the following guidelines:

 A **Tool Operational Requirement** (abbreviated as **TOR** or **Requirement**) describes the proper behavior of the GNATcoverage tool for a specific language construct with regards to a given coverage criterion.
 For example, how shall the tool behave on Ada `if` statements when performing Decision Coverage assessments.
 To organize the material in a structured manner, related requirements are bundled together as named **Requirement Groups**.
-For example, the Statement Coverage requirements for Ada `if`, `case`, `block` and `loop` statements are bundled together as the `CompoundStatements` group.
+For example, the requirements for Ada `if`, `case`, `block` and `loop` statements are bundled together as the `CompoundStatements` group, itself part of a more general group of `Core` Statement Coverage requirements for Ada.

 The tool conformance to each requirement is validated by a set of **Testcases**, organized according to a **Testing Strategy** dedicated to this